 When CA equipment is hosted on evaluated platforms in support of computer security assurance requirements then the system (hardware, software, operating system) shall, when possible, operate in an evaluated configuration.
 At a minimum, such platforms shall use the same version of the computer operating system as that which received the evaluation rating.

 The computer system shall be configured only the minimum required accounts and network services.
-The CA, CSA and CMS shall not permit remote login from external networks.

 6.5.2 Computer Security Rating